Self-immolation of George Winne Jr.

-George Winne Jr. (April 2, 1947 – May 11, 1970) was an American student who, in protest of the United States' involvement in the Vietnam War, set himself on fire in an act of self-immolation at Revelle Plaza on the campus of the University of California, San Diego.
+George Morris Winne Jr. (April 2, 1947 – May 11, 1970) was an American student who, in protest of the United States' involvement in the Vietnam War, set himself on fire in an act of self-immolation at Revelle Plaza on the campus of the University of California, San Diego.
+The incident took place less than a month after the American invasion of Cambodia and one week after the Kent State Massacre.
 Winne's act was inspired by the self-immolation of Buddhist monk Thích Quảng Đức in 1963 in response to the persecution of Buddhists by the regime of minority Catholic President Ngo Dinh Diem.

+Background

+The son of a Navy Captain, George Winne Jr. was raised in San Diego.
+He was rejected from the US Naval Academy due to poor eyesight, but was an ROTC candidate at Colorado School of Mines before transferring to UCSD.
+He was a history major at Muir College.
+In December 1969, he became very withdrawn.

 Death

-Slightly after 4 pm on Sunday, May 10 George Winne lit gasoline soaked rags on his body in Revelle Plaza on the UCSD campus and began running, carrying a sign reading "In God's name, End this war."
-Graduate student Keith Stowe knocked him down and then Stowe and others smothered the flames with their jackets.
+Slightly after 4 pm on Sunday, May 10, George Winne lit gasoline soaked rags on his body in Revelle Plaza on the UCSD campus and began running, carrying a sign reading "In God's name, End this war."
+Graduate student Keith Stowe knocked him down and then attempted to smother the flames: "but it didn't help."
 Winne suffered third and fourth degree burns over 95 percent of his body, and he died at Scripps Hospital at 2 am on the 11th of May, 1970.

 At noon on May 11, a memorial service was held in Revelle Plaza.
 Speakers included history professor and chair of the faculty senate Gabriel Jackson and philosophy professor Herbert Marcuse.

 Memorials

+For decades, faculty and students held vigils in remembrance of Winne in Revelle Plaza.